ANALYSIS-High-flying U.S. tech stocks get post-election lift, near new highs

 "The idea that those big tech companies are the only game in town defies the way the economy functions," said Bill Smead, chief investment officer at Smead Capital Management.

-(Reporting by David Randall; additional reporting by Elizabeth Howcroft in London; editing by Megan Davies)
+(Reporting by David Randall; Additional reporting by Elizabeth Howcroft in London; Editing by Megan Davies and Daniel Wallis)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))